Calvin-Data-Science/data202/src/hw0/hw0.md

 - Online
   - Site 1
     - Example of data it's collecting about me:
+      - each record is a...:
+      - some of the fields in that record might be...:
     - Example of some decision the company is probably making (e.g., something I see on the site) based on that data:
+      - the specific decision (e.g., X vs Y, how many X, when to Z -- specify what the X/Y/Z are)
   - Site 2
 - Off-line
   - Organization 1